 The content piece that stole the show was actually a post I was using to generate leads for the launch, but I have removed that now.

-So technically that means the guide to making money with Fiverr stole the top spot again!
+So technically that means the how to make money on Fiverr guide stole the top spot again!

 Top Traffic Sources